-It is relevant to children and young people in family based placements supervised by either non-government organisations (NGO’s) or DCJ and is based on Consent for medical and dental treatment of children and young people in out-of-home care.
+It is relevant to children and young people in family based placements supervised by either non-government organisations (NGO’s) or DCJ and is based on this fact sheet PDF, 63.65 KB, which is available for DCJ , NGOs and carers.

 Can a child aged 14 or older give consent to their own medical or dental treatment?

 Yes, so long as the child has the maturity and capacity to understand what is being proposed by the medical or dental practitioner.

 Can DCJ or NGO authorised carers provide consent to treatment for children in their care?

 Yes, in certain circumstances.
 Authorised carers can consent to most day-to-day medical or dental treatment for a child or young person in their care (section 157, Children and Young Persons (Care and Protection) Act 1998) (the Care Act) including:

 - Medical or dental treatment of a child or young person, not involving surgery (except for minor dental surgery), on the advice of a medical practitioner or dentist